SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 The **Scout File** or **Scout Script** is the portion of JavaScript that decides which package needs to be loaded.
 It kicks off every process that can happen in parallel, has a low cache time, and is as small as possible.

-It gets its name from being a small entity that looks out of the cache from time to time to warn the everybody else that things have changed.
+It gets its name from being a small entity that looks out of the cache from time to time to warn everybody else that things have changed.
 It's 'scouting' for an app update and gathering data.

 ```JavaScript